ProductHired/open-product-management/README.md

  ### Newsletters
  * [Pivot Product Hits](https://pivotservices.curated.co/) - A weekly email newsletter of the best Product Management content
+ * [Weekly Thoughts of Tim Herbig](https://herbigt.com/newsletter/) - A weekly digest of personal advice for product people and interesting articles around product, ux and entrepreneurship

  ### Podcasts
  * [Design Details Podcast](https://www.producthunt.com/r/f0a61978d9/12920) - A show about the people who design our favorite products.